rahilpatel08/ThermoSense/README.md

 # 🌡️ ThermoSense
-# 🌡️ Smart Temperature Monitoring System
+Arduino-Based Smart Temperature Monitoring & Alert System

 A temperature monitoring system built using **Arduino Uno** and simulated on **Tinkercad**.
 The system reads real-time temperature data from a TMP36 sensor and triggers visual and audio alerts based on predefined thresholds.